-In the time following reporting your injuries to your employer is when you need to be in touch with your North Carolina workers compensation lawyer.
+In the time following reporting your injuries to your employer is when you need to be in touch with your Richmond County, NC workers compensation lawyer.
 Check with them to see if you need to get anything in order or follow any procedures.
 They may ask you for evidence you may have collected as well as any medical records or bills you have.
 Be ready to stay in touch with them during this time.

 The insurance will be on your case trying to diminish your claim.
 They will be looking to save themselves money which would mean you get less.
 We work hard to stop them from shorting you.